mkonicek/coding-time/content/blog/figma/index.md

 There are weekly tech talks by engineers who share knowledge about various areas of the codebase.
 At the start of every larger project, you make a short presentation about your proposed architecture and get feedback from engineers across the company.

-The weekly company-wide update called FigNation has lots of inspiring content and the chat is always really fun.
-People are friendly, funny.
-They are themselves.
-People ask tough questions which get answered by our CEO Dylan Field and others from the leadership team.
+The weekly company-wide update called FigNation has lots of inspiring content and the chat is always really funny.
+People also ask tough questions which get answered by our CEO Dylan Field and others from the leadership team.

 There’s a regular hackathon called [Maker Week](https://www.figma.com/blog/the-making-of-maker-week/) when anyone can work on anything they want.
 Being a maker is a part of the culture and the first question you answer in the company-wide meeting is “What makes you a maker?”
 (I answered I like to edit short travel videos.)